-- Clinical placements are arranged within Windsor and the greater Windsor area.
+- Clinical placements are arranged by the Faculty of Nursing within Windsor and the greater Windsor area.
 This includes Essex County, Chatham-Kent County and Lambton County (Sarnia region) If needed, placements may be arranged as far away as 150 kilometres from Windsor.
 Students are responsible to arrange their own transportation to and from placements (e.g. vehicle, public transit, car-pool, car share, etc.) and for any costs of travel and accommodation (if required).

 - Clinical placements can take place on weekdays or weekends, and may be 8 or 12 hour day and/or afternoon shifts.
 At the start of each of your clinical courses throughout the program, you will be given a schedule with the shifts identified.
 In general, day shifts are from 7am to 3pm and afternoon shifts are from 2pm to 10pm.
 In 4th year (11-63-472 and 11-63-476) and consolidation courses (11-63-278 and 11-63-378) - you may also be required to work night shifts.

 - Clinical placements are negotiated in a collaborative manner by the various educational institutions that incorporate clinical placements into their programs.
 Once sites are secured, the placements and clinical instructors are assigned to small groups of students.

 - If there are any extenuating circumstances that could affect a student’s participation in clinical placements in general or at a specific placement site, this must be communicated to the Nursing Clinical Coordinator prior to the assignment of placements (for example, an immediate family member is a staff member on one of the units, you have a child that requires specialized care, etc.).

 Additional information about Year 4 Clinical Experiences: